stuartpb/seattledsa-rules/bylaws.md

 ### Section 2.
 Youth Sections.

 Branches established on college campuses and consisting of students will be called Local Youth Sections.
 Youth Sections must have at least five full members in good standing with national DSA.
 The chairs of Local Youth Sections will hold membership on the Local Executive Committee.

-## ARTICLE IX.
-Committees.

-### Section 1.
-Duration.

-The Local will have Standing and Special committees.
-Standing Committees will exist indefinitely and must be established and dissolved by a vote of full members at a Regular Meeting of the Local.
-Special Committees may be formed for a limited and explicit duration by a vote of the Local Executive Committee.
-This may be overruled by a member vote at a Regular Meeting of the Local.

-### Section 2.
-Leadership

-Committee Chairs and Vice Chairs will be selected by a vote of their respective Committee for a term of one year.

-### Section 2.
-Duties.

-Committee Chairs will be responsible for reporting committee activities to the Executive Committee and the Regular Meetings of the Local.

 ## ARTICLE X. Delegates to National, Regional, and State Bodies.